fusionpbx/fusionpbx-docs/source/additional_information/toll_allow.rst

 Toll Allow
 ###########

 Toll Allow is a variable that can be set per extension.
 It allows you to limit who can make what type of calls.
 Note that although the variable is provided in the extension configuration, the default dialplan DOES NOT make use of it.
 Therefore if you want to use it you need to add statements to the dialplan to enable it.

-The following are notes on Toll Allow that were captured from IRC discussions on the topic.
-This needs to be updated by someone who understands it or has used it:

-``An example for the contents of the toll_allow variable would be:``
+An example for the contents of the toll_allow variable would be:

-``You can then add information to your dialplan to process this variable.
-In the example XML below, if the valid allow value isn't present then``
-``an extension shouldn't be able to dial out.
-However extension -> extension should still work.``
+You can then add information to your dialplan to process this variable.
+In the example XML below, if the valid allow value isn't present then an extension shouldn't be able to dial out.
+However extension -> extension should still work.

-``The following code are example XML for standard outbound routes (Dialplan->OutboundRoutes).
-Effectively you are applying an additional``
-``condition to EACH outbound route that you want to limit.
-So in the FusionPBX GUI select an outbound route and add a condition, type``
+The following code are example XML for standard outbound routes (Dialplan->OutboundRoutes).
+Effectively you are applying an additional condition to EACH outbound route that you want to limit.
+So in the FusionPBX GUI select an outbound route and add a condition, type "${toll_allow}", data "local".
+Order is important, this should be the FIRST condition of your outbound route.
-``"${toll_allow}", data "local".
-Order is important, this should be the FIRST condition of your outbound route.`` ``You'll need to do that for all of your outbound routes, tag them local, domestic, or international depending on what they are.``
+You'll need to do that for all of your outbound routes, tag them local, domestic, or international depending on what they are.
-``On some installations this example file will be present in /usr/local/freeswitch/conf/dialplan/default/01_example.com.xml:``
+On some installations this example file will be present in /usr/local/freeswitch/conf/dialplan/default/01_example.com.xml:

 PERMIT TOLL CALLS
 ^^^^^^^^^^^^^^^^^^